Editorial by Industrial Quick Search

 • Within woven wire cloth types, the weave determines strength and durability.

-• Metal or metal alloys selection is mainly determined by:
+• Metal or metal alloy selection is mainly determined by:

 • Media being processed (wet slurries, dry non-corrosive powders, acids, corrosive chemicals).

-The importance of certain specifications is dependent on the end-use for specific industrial applications.
+The significance of specific specifications varies depending on the intended industrial application.
 For example:

 • The light transmission properties are important in architectural ceiling and facade applications where the wire cloth is used to provide shade and reduce cooling costs.